Bug report #9030

 |Crashes QGIS or corrupts data:||No||Copied to github as #:||17685|

 When adding a WMS layer, even if you choose not to save the password, the password will be stored in plain text in the QGS file as part of the datasource tag.
 This is a grave security bug, because it exposes every WMS server password, without even informing the user about it.

 This issue is related to Feature #8180, but it's not a duplicate – in the case of this issue, the user is not even informed, and it's impossible to use WMS layers without saving the password in the file.

 The only way to avoid this issue right now is to either not use a password-enabled WMS layer at all, or change the password in the QGS file (which results in an error upon loading the file and the layers are then removed upon loading).

 #2 Updated by Jürgen Fischer over 7 years ago

 Um, not reproducable in master (but I'm not aware that there was a change in behaviour since 2.0.1)

 If you enter the password in the connection dialog, it warns you about how the password will be saved and asks for confirmation, before it actually stores it.
 If you don't enter a password and the service requires a username and password (via HTTP authentication), there will be a password prompt and the entered password will only be cached temporary, but not permanently saved in the project file or elsewhere.
 If the service however requires you to enter the password as part of the URL, QGIS can tell that what you enter actually is a password and can't do anything about it - in that case you should talk to your service provider and ask to HTTP authentication.

-#3 Updated by Dainius Masiliūnas over 6 years ago
+#3 Updated by Dainius Masiliūnas almost 7 years ago